-Any text written inside the tags (we'll call them that from now on for simplicity) stays as just static text when output.
-What if I want to insert a variable value?
-The answer is below:
+Any text written inside the tags stays as static text when output.
+If you want to insert a variable value, you can use curly brackets with any expression inside, like this:

 const name = 'Eva';